 Time has taken its tole on the builds of the adobe buildings.
 Wind and water are literally melting the builds back into the desert.

-Today, Ballarat is the subject of a few odd television shows and again made headline with the Ballarat Bandit.
+Today, Ballarat is the subject of a few odd television shows and again made headlines with the Ballarat Bandit.
 In 2003, George Robert Johnston camped around Ballarat and Death Valley.
 During this time, he committed burglaries before leading investigators on a chase across the desert.